aspuru-guzik-group/Artificial-Design-of-Organic-Emitters/README.md

 - `classification_models.zip`: This archive contains the code for training classification models using Bayesian optimization, specifically tailored to individual experiments, and also includes the top-performing models observed across these experiments.
 - `data/`: This directory contains the results of the high-throughput virtual screening performed and of the validation.
 - `inputs/`: This directory contains the input files of the quantum chemical simulations carried out.
+- `scripts/`: This directory contains additional scripts relevant in our publication.